-Beatrice Michaeli joined the UCLA Anderson faculty as assistant professor of accounting in 2014 after completing a Ph.D. and an M.Phil. in accounting at Columbia Business School.
+Beatrice Michaeli joined the UCLA Anderson faculty in 2014 after completing a Ph.D. and an M.Phil. in accounting at Columbia Business School.
 Her research addresses analytical models in the areas of financial reporting, voluntary disclosure, performance measurement, incentives and contracting.
 She says: “I aspire to present the world in a neat abstract model that allows me to address important practical problems and provide useful recommendations to firms and regulators.”

 Bulgarian-born and raised in a family of judges and lawyers, Michaeli initially pursued a law degree in Bulgaria, followed by an advanced law degree in Israel, where she learned Hebrew in six months and embarked on a career in prosecution of white collar crimes.
 A change of heart led her to pursue an advanced degree in business administration, with finance and accounting as major interests.
 A serendipitous teaching invitation made her realize she enjoyed academia, and she accepted the offer to join the faculty of Interdisciplinary Center Herzliya, Israel’s first private university, teaching undergraduate accounting and corporate finance classes.
 She felt her natural path from there was to pursue a doctoral degree in order to focus on academic research and teaching.
 Today, she continues to enjoy academia and says she "wouldn't live her life any other way."